namhoangp1910/Monatea_Cafe_ML_Cost_Report/README.md

 ## Google Sheets
 * A Google Spreadsheet file that the manager can enter the daily revenue report by cash, this will update the owner master spreadsheet as well
-  Link to view the spreadsheet:
+* Link to view the spreadsheet: https://docs.google.com/spreadsheets/d/1Am182YvEGj4zQu-_W7crifXzGDCoJRXNYv6J1yXh6YE/edit?usp=sharing
-  https://docs.google.com/spreadsheets/d/1Am182YvEGj4zQu-_W7crifXzGDCoJRXNYv6J1yXh6YE/edit?usp=sharing

 ![Manager Report](assets/Manager_Daily_Report.png)

-* A Google Spreadsheet for the owner to calculate the Total Revenue, Total Cost and Total Profit with some automation features like:
+* A Google Spreadsheet for the owner to calculate the Total Revenue, Total Cost and Total Profit with some automation features
-  Link to view the spreadsheet:
+* Link to view the spreadsheet: https://docs.google.com/spreadsheets/d/1eIe75Vh8PjStPjMqQZKLVQmMiyXVaJKd3R_FGKQLFH0/edit?usp=sharing
-  https://docs.google.com/spreadsheets/d/1eIe75Vh8PjStPjMqQZKLVQmMiyXVaJKd3R_FGKQLFH0/edit?usp=sharing

       **Automatically format the number entry to Vietnamese Dong (Multiply by 1000 Dong)